WellthCare

 Lower Overall Claims for Employers

-Employers who move to HDHPs often see a measurable reduction in total claim costs.
-This is not just because the deductible shifts cost to employees; studies show that enrollees reduce both necessary and unnecessary care by about 5-15%, but the net effect is lower per-member spending.
-When combined with wellness program incentives-like free preventive care that counts toward the deductible or rewards for completing health actions-employers can further bend the cost curve.
+Employers who switch to HDHPs often see a measurable drop in total claim costs.
+It's not just because the deductible shifts cost to employees—studies show enrollees reduce both necessary and unnecessary care by about 5–15%.
+The net effect is lower per-member spending.
+Combined with wellness program incentives—like free preventive care that counts toward the deductible or rewards for completing health actions—employers can bend the cost curve further.

 Financial Strain on Lower-Wage Employees

-The single biggest criticism of HDHPs is their regressive impact.
-For employees living paycheck to paycheck, a $3,000 deductible before coverage kicks in is not a consumer choice-it's a barrier to care.
+This is the biggest criticism of HDHPs: their regressive impact.
+For employees living paycheck to paycheck, a $3,000 deductible before coverage kicks in isn't a consumer choice—it's a barrier to care.
 Studies show that HDHP enrollees are significantly more likely to delay or skip needed care, including prescription refills for chronic conditions like diabetes or hypertension.
-This avoided care leads to worse health outcomes and, ironically, more expensive emergency room visits later.
+That avoided care leads to worse health outcomes and, ironically, more expensive emergency room visits later.

 Complexity and Confusion

 Benefits literacy is already low among most employees.
 An HDHP plus HSA adds layers of decision-making: how much to contribute, which services are covered pre-deductible, how to use an HSA card, what qualifies as a medical expense.
-This complexity drives low engagement-many employees never open their HSA or use their benefits optimally.
-The result is a system that rewards the financially savvy while punishing the overwhelmed.
+This complexity drives low engagement—many employees never open their HSA or use their benefits optimally.
+The result: a system that rewards the financially savvy while punishing the overwhelmed.
+WellthCare, the first Health-to-Wealth Benefit System, solves for that imbalance by rewarding every preventive action with store dollars and automatic retirement contributions, making health engagement simple and rewarding for all employees.

 Risk of Catastrophic Out-of-Pocket Exposure